Shankhesh-16/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A basic TIcTacToe game with character as Monica and Chandler.
-Also will soon upload adding your own player name.
+A Tic Tac Toe game in just 90 lines of code with features like add your own name as player.
+Might also upload another where the user will play with the computer.